somayeJ/RNN-based-TST-experiments/README.md

 <!--***************************** 2.
 Install the requirements?  my comments -->
 <!--*************************1.notes to myself -->
 #### Running the model
-* To run the model, first adjust the following parameters in the of the file  ''options.py''
+* To run the model, first adjust the parameters in the function of "load_arguments()" of the file  "model.py"

 * Then run the following command:
    ```sh